Decompressive Laminectomy for Lumbar Spinal Stenosis

 have been treated with decompressive laminectomy.
 In general, fusion is only

-done if an area of the spine is unstable, which means the small bones can move
+done if an area of the spine is unstable, which means the bones of the spine (vertebrae) move

-too much.
-This extra movement causes wear and tear on the soft tissues, leading
+too much or do not move in a normal way.
+This extra movement causes wear and tear on the nerves or other soft tissues, leading

 to irritation and pain.
 The goal of fusion is to keep the damaged bones in the